Automated Vehicles at Unsignalized Intersections: Safety and Efficiency Implications of Mixed Human and Automated Traffic: Methodology

+The key parameters used in this procedure were determined empirically through iterative testing to balance accurate intersection detection with robustness against false merging.
+The clustering distance threshold was set to 45 meters, and the intersection buffer to 4 meters.
+By establishing these key geographical features, we laid the groundwork for the subsequent identification and analysis of merging and crossing conflicts within these intersection areas.
 Figure~\ref{fig:intersection_identification} shows a few examples of identified intersections, their estimated area, and entering and exiting lanes, together with the stop signs at the end of each approaching lane.
 These examples demonstrate the capability of the proposed method to correctly identify different types of intersections, from simple intersections to more complex asymmetric ones.